UkiDLucas/UkiDLucas.github.io/_posts/2025-12-29-llm-context-is-not-optional.md

 portfolio: true
 author: Uki D. Lucas
 permalink: "/posts/llm-context-is-not-optional/"
+overview: "Modern large language models represent a compressed statistical summary of an enormous portion of what has been publicly written.
+This post provides clear context, key ideas, and practical takeaways."
 ---

 On numerous occasions, I have heard people say that GPT answers are generic, shallow, or otherwise insufficient.